- Search The Registry

 *Bobby Rush was born on this date in 1946.
 He is a Black politician, activist, and pastor.

 Bobby Lee Rush was born in Albany, Georgia.
 After his parents separated when Rush was seven years old, his mother took him and his siblings to Chicago, Illinois.
-In 1963, Rush dropped out of high school; he joined the U.S. Army.
+In 1963 Rush dropped out of high school and joined the U.S. Army.

 While stationed in Chicago in 1966, he joined the Student Nonviolent Coordinating Committee, went AWOL from the Army, and co-founded the Illinois chapter of the Black Panthers.
 He later finished his service, receiving an honorable discharge from the Army.